weharris/C7030-activity/README.md

 <br>

 This will be a brief organisational meeting, possibly we can discuss this for 15 minutes at one of the HARUG meetings.
+I suggest we do this Wed.
+22-04-20. during the meeting 4-5pm (via Teams).

 <br>